svenssonjoel/lispBM/examples/esp32c3/README.md

-# Minimal LispBM REPL in FreeRTOS for esp32c3
+# LispBM REPL in FreeRTOS for esp32c3

 The purpose of this example is to get people who want to try/use LispBM started.
+This example sets up a thread for running LispBM programs concurrently to the main application written in C.

 This example was developed using ESP-IDF v6.0-dev-1489-g4e036983a7.
 Are you using a newer ESP-IDF and this example is no longer compiling, let me know.